Golok Rajbanshi

-Golok Chandra Rajbanshi (25 January 1925 - died) was an Indian politician from the state of Assam who served as Leader of the Opposition of Assam Legislative Assembly.
-He also served as deputy speaker of the assembly from 1972 to 1978 and was a member of Assam Legislative Assembly once for Balipara and four times for Rangapara.
+Golok Chandra Rajbanshi (25 January 1925 – ?) was an Indian politician from the state of Assam who served as Leader of the Opposition in the Assam Legislative Assembly.
+He also served as deputy speaker of the assembly from 1972 to 1978 and was a member of Assam Legislative Assembly once for Balipara and four times for Rangapara constituencies.
 He was also a cabinet minister four times throughout his political career.

 Early life and education

 Rajbanshi was born on 25 January 1925 in Jamuguri to the late Siddhiram Rajbanshi.
 He had a B.A and LLB from Gauhati University.
 He joined Tezpur Bar in 1956.
 He was a member of the Congress Socialist Party until 1956 when he resigned.
 He was associated with Students Congress Young Socialist League, Civil Liberties Association, Bharat Sevak Samaj, Cooperative Union I.N.T.U.C and many other organisations.
 He married Lily Rajbanshi and they had 2 sons and 1 daughter.
 He enjoyed fishing and tiger catching by net and drama and social work.
 He visited London in England, West Germany, Italy, France and Switzerland.